awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

 ## Prerequisites<a name="aws-cli-prerequisites-for-insights"></a>
 + To run AWS CLI commands, you must install the AWS CLI\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
 + Make sure your AWS CLI version is greater than 1\.6\.6\.
 To verify the CLI version, run aws \-\-version on the command line\.
-+ To set the account, region, and default output format for an AWS CLI session, use the aws configure command\.
++ To set the account, Region, and default output format for an AWS CLI session, use the aws configure command\.
 For more information, see [ Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

 **Note**
 The CloudTrail AWS CLI commands are case\-sensitive\.

 ## Getting Command Line Help<a name="getting-command-line-help-insights"></a>

-To see the command line help for `lookup-events`, type the following command:
+To see the command line help for `lookup-events`, type the following command\.

 ```
 aws cloudtrail lookup-events help